inBeat/inbeat-website/content/top-influencers/instagram/gaming/_index.md

 ---
-title: Top 10 Gaming Instagram Influencers in 2023
+title: Top 10 Gaming Instagram Influencers In 2023
 description: >-
   Find top gaming Instagram influencers in 2023.
-Most popular hashtags: #ad #switchgames #setupgoals.
+Most popular hashtags: #christmas #christmastime #christmastree.
 platform: Instagram
-hits: 4320
+hits: 4374
-text_top: Identify the most popular Instagram influencers on inBeat.
+text_top: See the most popular Instagram influencers on inBeat.
-text_bottom: inBeat has 4320 Instagram influencers like this for you to pitch.
+text_bottom: Our database has 4374 Instagram influencers like this for you to pitch.
 profiles:
   - username: "videogamesmedia"
     fullname: >-